qtiuto/luaffi/README.md

 1. unsupported bit operation.
 1. struct/union passed by value in function call/callback is unsupported

-To build it for systems other than Android, cd src/main/cpp and run the cmake ./ && make
+To build it for systems other than Android, `cd src/main/cpp` and run `cmake ./ && make` .